 Commercial Real Estate Market Outlook

-Industrial – The national industrial vacancy level fell 40 basis points in the fourth quarter, to 11.3%.
-The industrial sector has now posted 14 straight quarters of vacancy decreases, and the recovery continues to be broad based, with 48 out of 61 markets experiencing decreased vacancy in the fourth quarter.
+Industrial – The national industrial vacancy level fell 30 basis points in the second quarter of 2014, to 10.8%.
+The industrial sector has now posted 16 straight quarters of vacancy decreases, totaling 370 basis points.
+The recovery continues to be broad based, with 40 out of the 61 markets CBRE-EA tracks recording decreases.